 To get Foxtel you need one of two things: either a satellite dish on your roof or a cable connection running into your house.
-Foxtel will install this for you, but you are usually required to sign a long-term contract to become a subscriber.
+Foxtel will install this for you, but you are usually required to sign a long-term contract to become a subscriber; typically two years.
 Some people find Foxtel expensive, but true TV lovers will see the value in the vast catalogue of content it has to offer.

 Fetch TV is seen as direct competition to Foxtel, but it is actually quite a bit different.
 Technically, there are no cables to install or satellite dishes on your roof, Fetch TV’s service is entirely streamed over your internet connection or your standard free-to-air TV antenna.

 The basic plan is almost identical to Foxtel’s basic offer, and you have the option to add a movie pack (called Movie Box) or you can rent new release movies individually.
 Customers looking for foreign language content can choose to add on either a Hindi, Korean, Chinese or Filipino language pack.